 Day 4: After breakfast we will start our journey through time, following people from around the world and how they eventually came to the Sierra Nevada.
 Who were they, what did they hunt, gather and eat?
 Who did they trade with?
 Then you will learn how they survived by participating in activities that have been lauded as some of the most fun of the trip.
 You will learn to use an actual atlatl, an ancient spear thrower, and throw them at a target.
 As your skill quickly increases, there is always a friendly competition as to who will “bring home the supper!”
 Then we will learn to make arrowheads.
 Obsidian, ancient and modern tools will be provided as you learn this craft and gain an appreciation for how difficult it is.
 Bring leather gloves.

-Day ride to Fourth Recess.
-A ride through this glacially-carved valley brings us to a delightful and little-visited lake.
+Todays ride will give us a chance to look at rocks in detail.
 We will learn about the minerals in the granite and in particular, gold.
 The history of the Gold Rush and how gold was mined will be discussed.
-Then time for a swim or to soak your feet as you relax in the peace of the mountains.

 That evening in camp we will again sit around the campfire.
 Your guide, Doc Nancy, will have a guitar and provide song books and stories on our last night in camp.